stoyicker/ivv/README.md

 # Points of discussion
 * Mockk vs Mockito: Not too different from each other.
 Mockk is mostly a re-write of mockito with a Kotlin DSL for convenience.
-* Why no AAC?
+* Why no Android Arch Components?
 First, I think AAC are too constraining.
 Everything works very well as long as you use the whole suite, but the use cases it is capable of filling in are very limited, and even a simple infinite scrolling list takes a ridiculously large amount of code to implement, plus other minor issues such as static factories that repeatedly require being wrapped for testability.
 But most